JohnRDOrazio/Themeswitcher/README.md

 When [js-cookie](https://github.com/js-cookie/js-cookie/blob/latest/src/js.cookie.js "Javascript Cookie") is available the plugin utilizes it to save and load the most recently chosen theme.

 Any other ideas for bettering this very useful plugin are welcome!
-And I hope it does make its way to jquery-ui core, or at least have some sort of presence on their repository...

 [See it live here](https://johnrdorazio.github.io/Themeswitcher/ "JohnRDOrazio Themeswitcher")